 Where can I park my car and do I need a parking permit?

-All persons parking vehicles on University property must obtain a parking permit in the form of a decal or other permit, or purchase a temporary parking pass to park.
+Anyone parking a vehicle on University property must obtain a parking permit in the form of a decal or other permit, or purchase a temporary parking pass to park.
 (The words "decal" and "permit" are used interchangeably in these regulations.)
 Faculty, staff, and students must park in areas designated by their respective permits or, as in the case of visitors, use designated visitor parking. [more].

 At the Fall River Professional & Continuing Education Center, parking is available for a nominal fee at the Pearl Street garage, which is within one block of the building.
 Metered parking is also available on South Main St.

-Directions the the Main Dartmouth Campus and Satellite locations online.
+Directions to the Main Dartmouth Campus and satellite locations are available online.

 How and when do I access my grades?

 Grades are not mailed.
 It is the student’s responsibility to use the COIN (Corsairs Online Information) system to access grades.
 If you need assistance with the COIN system, please contact the Help Desk at 508-999-8884.